A350 Melksham bypass

 There are clearly some air quality issues in connection with the existing road.
 The effects on traffic flows and air quality as a result of the scheme will be considered and will form part of the assessment in the Outline Business Case.

 Any river or watercourse crossings would need to be designed so as not to increase flood risk and would include an allowance for predicted climate change.
 The drainage arrangements for the scheme would have to consider flood risk as well as water quality.
-It is likely that substantial bridges would be required at river crossings and where routes cross floodplains.
+It is likely that substantial bridges would be required at river crossings and where the routes cross floodplains.

 A full drainage scheme would be developed, which would include consideration of water quality and treatment.
 Often soakaways are the preferred means of disposing of surface water, but these are unlikely to be feasible in this area.
 It is expected that the water would be collected by pipes and ditches, and then directed to holding ponds to limit the flow into watercourse or rivers, and to provide the opportunity to remove silt and pollutants.
 The design of outfalls from drainage systems would take into account the ecological value of the receiving watercourses.

-Once the scheme has planning permission, negotiations will be entered in to with affected land owners to agree terms for the purchase of the necessary land.
-If required a Compulsory Purchase Order may be used, which could result in a Public Inquiry where an Independent Inspector would consider the evidence and make a recommendation to the secretary of State regarding the orders.
+Once the scheme has planning permission, negotiations will be entered in to with affected landowners to agree terms for the purchase of the necessary land.
+If required a Compulsory Purchase Order may be used, which could result in a Public Inquiry where an Independent Inspector would consider the evidence and make a recommendation to the Secretary of State regarding the orders.

 The construction of the scheme will depend on the successful completion of the statutory procedures.
-It is currently anticipated that construction would start in 2024, with the scheme opening in 2027.
+It is currently anticipated that construction would start in 2026, with the scheme opening in 2028.

 It is hoped to bid for funds to improve the A350 at Westbury, but this scheme will fall into a further round of government funding, which is unlikely to begin until 2025.